gnachman/iterm2-website/source/_includes/3.5/documentation-shell-integration.md

 }
 </script>

-iTerm2 may be integrated with the unix shell so that it can keep track of your command history, current working directory, host name, and more&mdash;even over ssh.
+iTerm2 may be integrated with the unix shell so that it can keep track of your command history, current working directory, host name, and more--even over ssh.
 This enables several useful features.

 ### How To Enable Shell Integration
 The easiest way to install shell integration is to select the *iTerm2&gt;Install Shell Integration* menu item.
 It will download and run a shell script as described below.
 You should do this on every host you ssh to as well as your local machine.
 The following shells are supported: tcsh, zsh, bash, and fish 2.3 or later.
 Contributions for other shells are most welcome.